aleen42/gitbook-comments/README.md

         * avoid empty token
         * fix wrong z-index of book header
         * base64 encode token to avoid detection of GitHub
+    * 1.6.0 migrate the server from Heroku to deta.space

 ### Q&A